DagnaSchmidt/Dev-Dash-v2/README.md

 Free-time project: Dashboard with widgets.

-Functions: create an account, log in to an account, personalize dashboard (choose which widgets should be displayed).
+Functions: create an account, log in to an account, delete account.
 User data stored in local storage.

 Available widgets: